sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/11_Data_in_components.md

 Data<MyStruct> d_configureStruct;
 ```

-While Data are passed to other components **by copy**, the stream operators are used to display a data field's content, e.g in the console, in a GUI or simply into a file.
-This data serialization may also also have other uses, such as sending data over the network, through the Communication plugin for instance.
+While Data are passed to other components **by copy**, the stream operators are used to display a data field's content, e.g. in the console, in a GUI or simply into a file.
+This data serialization may also have other uses, such as sending data over the network, through the Communication plugin for instance.